morgen-peschke/trans-factsheet/README.md

 <strong>
-A*n incomplete list of the reputable scientific & social organizations which affirm the validity of transgender people (that transness is not an illness, that trans people are deseving of respect and equal rights, etc).
+A*n incomplete list of the reputable scientific & social organizations which affirm the validity of transgender people (that transness is not an illness, that trans people are deserving of respect and equal rights, etc.).
 This also serves as a list of the institutions which recognize the [difference between sex and gender](#gender-and-sex-are-different).*
 </strong>